 Evidence for synergism between chromium and nicotinic acid in the control of glucose tolerance in elderly humans

 This study evaluated the liklihood that glucose tolerance failure arises from insufficient levels of dietary nicotinic acid.
 Healthy senior volunteers were given either 100 mg nicotinic acid, 200 micrograms Cr, or 200 micrograms Cr + 100 mg nicotinic acid for nearly a month.
 The researchers suggested that the body's inability to respond to supplementation with chromium might result from inadequate levels of dietary nicotinic acid.

 Urberg M, Zemel MB.
 Metabolism 1987 Sep;36(9):896-9.

 Comparison of the glucose-lowering properties of vanadyl sulfate and bis(maltolato) oxovanadium (IV) following acute and chronic administration

-It has been demonstrated in both in vitro and in vivo in numerous studies the insulin-mimetic properties of vanadium.
-Chronic oral administration of inorganic and organic compounds of both vanadium (IV) and vanadium (V) reduced plasma glucose levels and restored plasma lipid levels in streptozotocin-diabetic rats.
-In this study, the goal was to investigated the acute effects of both vanadyl sulfate and bis (maltolato) oxovanadium (IV) (BMOV), an organic vanadium compound, on plasma glucose levels by several routes of administration.
+It has been demonstrated in both in vitro and in vivo in numerous studies the insulin-related properties of vanadium.
+Chronic oral administration of inorganic and organic compounds of both vanadium (IV) and vanadium (V) lowered levels of plasma glucose and normalized plasma lipid levels.
+In this animal study, the goal was to investigate the acute effects of both vanadyl sulfate and bis (maltolato) oxovanadium (IV) (BMOV), an organic vanadium compound, on plasma glucose levels by several routes of administration.

 Ref: Can J Physiol Pharmacol.
 1995 Jan;73(1):55-64.